LeTurt/turtlegod/cryptonote_notes.md

 The second field of the inner Section is "version".
 It starts with 07 for name length of "version", followed by the characters.
 This has type 0x08 = BIN_KV_SERIALIZE_TYPE_UINT8.
 So it is uint8 for version.
-The version value is a single by of 0x01.
+The version value is a single byte of 0x01.
 After this starts again next field value for field "peer_id" for the inner Section.
 This is type 05, so uint64.
 Following 8 bytes are for the peer_id value, which, again, I don't know how it is formed.